Naked News: History

 Naked News was conceived by Fernando Pereira and Kirby Stasyna and debuted in December 1999 as a web-based news service featuring an all-female cast.

 It began with only one anchor, Victoria Sinclair, who worked for the program until 2015.
 As the show grew, the number of female anchors increased.
 Roxanne West joined Sinclair as a lead anchor, and other cast members included Holly Weston, April Torres, Lily Kwan, Sandrine Renard, Erin Sherwood, Athena King, Brooke Roberts, Michelle Pantoliano, Erica Stevens, Samantha Page, Christine Kerr and Valentina Taylor, plus guest anchors.

 The website was popularized entirely by word of mouth, and quickly became a popular web destination.
 During the height of its popularity, the website was receiving over 6 million unique visitors per month.
 In the site's early days, the entire newscast could be viewed for free online.
 The site was initially supported by advertising, but this changed after the collapse of Internet advertising that occurred with the dot-com crash.
 By 2002, only one news segment could be viewed for free, and by 2004, no free content remained on the website.
 Beginning in 2005, a nudity-free version of Naked News was available to non-subscribers.
 Beginning in June 2008, two news segments could be viewed for free.
 However, this ended in December 2009.

-Following the success of The Naked Truth, a similar show on Russian television, Naked News launched Naked News TV!, the first Internet news program to successfully transfer from website to cable television.
-It was initially broadcast on Viewers Choice in Canada in 2001, and was first broadcast in the United States a few months later by the iN DEMAND cable TV service on its Too Much for TV pay-per-view network that also included Girls Gone Wild.
+In 2001, following the success of The Naked Truth, a similar show on Russian television, the Naked News website launched Naked News TV!, a 45-minute show initially broadcast on the pay-per-view cable television channel Viewers Choice in Canada.
+It was broadcast in the United States a few months later by the iN DEMAND cable TV service on its Too Much for TV pay-per-view network that also included Girls Gone Wild.
 In 2002, it was broadcast in Australia on The Comedy Channel via cable and satellite television platforms Foxtel and Austar.
 The British channel Sumo TV briefly showed episodes of Naked News, while the free-to-view Playboy One broadcast the show at 9:30pm Mondays-Fridays until its closure in 2008.

-Naked News launched a Japanese version of the show in 2006.
-Japanese broadcasting regulations prohibited the presenters from being fully naked, allowing them only to strip to their underwear.
-In 2007, the Japanese government changed broadcasting guidelines to prevent the show receiving a subsidy for the section delivered in sign language.

 A male version of the show ran from 2001 until 2007.
 It was created to parallel the female version, but ceased production as it did not enjoy the female version's popularity and fame.
 Although it was originally targeted towards female viewers (at one point said to be 30% of the website's audience), the male show later promoted itself as news from a gay perspective.

+In August 2004, in Britain, Naked News began to be shown at 21:30 GMT every night on the Get Lucky TV channel, accessed on Sky Digital.